nibares/my-config/README.md

 # my-config

-Here are my configuration files.
+Here are my configuration files, this documents are live and the main goal is to share them with the community.

-i3/config:
+##i3/config:
 My i3 configuration file.

-.vimrc:
+##.vimrc:
 My vim configuration file.